Sam Bankman-Fried's downfall sends shockwaves through crypto

 Bankman-Fried founded FTX in 2019, and it grew rapidly — it was recently valued at $32 billion.
 The son of Stanford University professors, who was known to play the video game “League of Legends” during meetings, Bankman-Fried attracted investments from the highest echelons of Silicon Valley.

 Sequoia Capital, which invested in Apple, Cisco, Google, Airbnb and YouTube, described their meeting with Bankman-Fried as likely “talking to the world’s first trillionaire.”
-Several of Sequoia's partners became enthusiastic about Bankman-Fried following a Zoom meeting in 2021.
-After several more meetings, Sequoia decided to invest in the company.
+Sequoia enthusiastically invested in FTX after one Zoom meeting in 2021.

-"I don't know how I know, I just do.
-SBF is a winner," wrote Adam Fisher, a business journalist who wrote a profile of Bankman-Fried for the firm, referring to Bankman-Fried by his popular online moniker.
-The article, published in late September, was removed from Sequoia's website.
+“I don’t know how I know, I just do.
+SBF is a winner,” Sequoia Capital’s Adam Fisher, wrote in a profile of Bankman-Fried for the firm, referring to Bankman-Fried by his popular online moniker.
+The article, published in late September, was removed from Sequoia’s website.

 Sequoia has written down its $213 million in investments to zero.
 A pension fund in Ontario, Canada wrote down its investment to zero as well.